D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q58:

-You work for a company that has a Azure sbscription and a separate SA for each department.
+You work for a company that has a Azure subscription and a separate SA for each department.

 A member of the Marketing team has downloaded Azure Storage Explorer